ysyk2021/chatgpt-and-insurance-how-ai-is-enhancing-risk-assessment-and-claims-processing/src/chapter-7-2.md

-# Emerging Trends and Challenges in Insurance Industry and ChatGPT

 As the insurance industry continues to embrace AI, including ChatGPT, there are emerging trends and challenges that insurers must consider.
 In this chapter, we will explore some of these trends and challenges.